EddOliver/ProjectNIX/README.md

 | 21 | -------->  | 24  |
 | 10 | <--------  | 16  |

-Cada vez que el pin 16 de la raspberry manda un 1, el microcontrolador manda toda la informacion a la raspberry de forma paralela y la almacena en 3 variables.
+Every time pin 16 of the raspberry sends a 1, the microcontroller sends all the information to the raspberry in parallel and stores it in 3 variables.

 # RaspberryPi Setup: